mdneuzerling/DrakeModelling/README.md

 This template uses a simple random forest sentiment analysis model, based on [labelled data available from the UCI machine learning repository](https://archive.ics.uci.edu/ml/datasets/Sentiment+Labelled+Sentences).
 Data is not stored in the repository, but is downloaded to the `extdata` directory of the project locally, and only when needed.

+This template considers machine learning workflows intended to be executed in batch --- for models that run as APIs, consider using `plumber`.

 ## Training and execution

 After cloning the repo, navigate to the directory in which the files are located.
 The easiest way to do this is to open the project in RStudio.